nathanrosspowell/pythonutils/README.md

 For a file named `OutputProgress.py` the test function should be as follows:

     def outputProgressTestRun():
-        print "This will be called be _testing.py"
+        print "This will be called by _testing.py"